FrodeRanders/dicom-tools/README.md

 # Tools and utilities that facilitate the use of dcm4che3

+This library was used to pull structured reports for mammography readings from a GE PACS, for analysis of inter reader agreement and for statistical analysis of breast density over a population (all readings for a whole year).
+As such, it was the largest analysis ever made on this type of data, based on mammography screening of women in a swedish county.

+Of interest, could be that we needed to instruct the GE PACS to MOVE the structured reports, resulting in a subsequent C-STORE.
+The analysis software thus had to expose SCP capabilities for "storing" the structured reports -- i.e. it had to act as a "fellow PACS".
+Of course, the software was doing statistical analysis on the data stream instead of actually storing it.

+This software adds an opinionated structure with DicomNode(s) on top of dcm4che3 and the notion of 'behaviours'.
+The result is a relatively easy setup that let's you focus on the interesting stuff right away.

+Also, the epiphany that the DICOM format is internally structured as a tree -- possibly spanning several individual files -- opens up the possibility of using ideas from XPath (which relates to tree structures in XML) to search within DICOM documents.
+The analysis of structured reports referred to above, where you have to find "patterns" within DICOM documents maps straight away to XPath.
+You will find a thorough description of this at the end of this README.

 ## Setting up a SCU/SCP-pair and ping! beetween them
 ```java
 import org.gautelis.dicom.behaviours.VerificationBehaviour;